ibm-cloud-docs/vmwaresolutions/vcenter/vrw-addingremovingservers.md

 ## Adding or deleting ESXi servers
 {: #vrw-addingremovingservers-add-delete}

-The process to add and delete servers for VMware Regulated Workloads instances are similar to those of vCenter Server instances.
+The process to add and delete servers for VMware Regulated Workloads instances is similar to the one for vCenter Server instances.
 For more information, see the following topics:
 * [Adding ESXi servers to vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservers)
 * [Removing ESXi servers from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_removingservers)